jasonkuhrt/alge/README.md

 }
 ```

-When a developer deals with values of `Pin` type they will have an immedaitely much better understanding of the possible states.
+When a developer deals with values of `Pin` type they will have an immediately much better understanding of the possible states.

 In fact every optional property in some data represents possibly different state representations and thus potentially a use case for an ADT.
 So for example we could go further with our above data modelling and define things like `ExactPreReleasePin` and `ExactPreReleaseBuildPin`: